GBHEM-United Theological Seminary-Dakota Wesleyan University to provide college credit opportunity

 Dr. Peter Bellini, director of non-degree programs at United, appreciates how DWU’s degrees in Nonprofit Administration or Organizational Leadership complement the ministry goals of COS students and graduates.
 “Many of our Course of Study students do not have an undergraduate degree but have always dreamed of one day achieving such a goal.
 Dakota Wesleyan University is providing an excellent opportunity for COS students to attain that dream at a reasonable cost,” Bellini said.
 “I am so excited for our students to be able to expand their ministries and go further in their education with this new collaboration.”

 DWU, a private, liberal arts university associated with the Dakotas Conference of the United Methodist Church, is one of only three colleges nationwide to offer this credit option.
 DWU’s added benefit is that the university offers 24 credits for COS and will apply those toward a completion pathway.
 The number of credits and the ease of degree completion, completely online, is what makes DWU unique.
 DWU and United also partner on a combined MDIV/MBA degree for United scholars pursuing advanced study.

 Fredel Thomas, vice-president for enrollment and marketing at DWU, is excited to add the option to the university’s robust online program offerings.
-“Any time DWU is able partner with an organization like United to allow scholars to earn college credit for work they have already done or plan to do, it’s a win-win-win for each of us.
+“Any time DWU is able partner with an organization to allow scholars to earn college credit for work they have already done or plan to do, it’s a win-win-win for each of us.
 These scholars work hard to complete the Course of Study and to fully serve their congregations.
 The added benefit of a degree opens many doors,” she stated.